kuper-adrian/statg-bot/README.md

 ## Commands

 * `!statg register PUBG_PLAYER_NAME [REGION_NAME]`
-  Links your PUBG player name to your Discord account.
-Enables you to fetch your stats.
+  Links your PUBG player name to your Discord account and enables you to fetch your stats.
   The optional argument `REGION_NAME` specifies the region of the player.
 If omitted the default region is used which can be set using the `region` command (see below).
-For a list of available regions also see `regions` command below.
+For a list of available regions, also see `regions` command.
 * `!statg stats [GAME_MODE]` Shows your current season stats (if you have registered yourself). **Optional** `GAME_MODE` arguments are:
     * `solo` Stats from third-person solo matches only.
     * `solo-fpp` Stats from first-person solo matches only.